 - 1. Portfolio evaluation by principal or designee - 2.
 Written recommendation by a Florida-certified teacher selected by the parent and approved by the principal - 3.
 Demonstrated performance in courses taken through dual enrollment or at other public or private accredited schools - 4.
 Demonstrated proficiencies on nationally-normed subject area assessments - 5.
 Written review of the criteria utilized for a given subject provided by the former school. - 6.
-Demonstrated by end of course exam.
+Demonstrated by 70% proficiency level on the end of course exam.